-Get up. It is already 6.

 I was worried that he is planning to save some time and fuel by making hurry.
 However, I was very clear when I made the plan and negotiated the pricing based on this.
 There was no point in negotiating further.
 I didn’t want to spoil my Ellora visit by visiting there in the morning and missing out the opportunity to take some nice snaps.

 He stopped directly at the parking area of the fort.
 Some guides approached us but I preferred not to take one.
 Jayeeta will anyway have to take rest with Piklu and they will not be able to travel.
 Paying a guide anywhere from 200 to 500 seemed to be an extra expense for me.
-I wanted to depend on information written at different sites.
+I wanted to depend on information written on different sites.

 As we crossed the parking area we got the first glimpse of the fort wall.
 This is the palace in ‘City of Prosperity’ as the meaning of ‘Daulatabad’ stands for in Hindi.
 History says that this city was built as the capital of the ‘Tughlaq Dynasty’.
 Md.
 Bin Tughlaq once brought people from Delhi to this small city and wanted to make this the capital city.
-Unfortunately they had to leave this place in two years for water shortage.
+Unfortunately, they had to leave this place in two years for water shortage.
 The most of the earlier city is now deserted and this reduced to a village.

 Some of the ancient texts found about this fort categorize this fort as ‘misra durg’ (mixed fort).
-This is seen as combination of a mountain fort, God’s fort and land fort.
+This is seen as a combination of a mountain fort, God’s fort, and land fort.
 The fortification walls were built in different periods.
 Hence, the touch of different styles of architecture is evident everywhere.

 The fort is surrounded from the outside by a wall three miles long at the foothills.
 I came to know that the wall is called Mahakot which is now the boundary of the fort.
 It was difficult to believe but there was another outer wall called Amberkot covering the Daulatabad city.
 Mahakot has eight gates to enter the fort.
-After these gates there is a deep waterbody (moat).
+After these gates, there is a deep waterbody (moat).
 I wasn’t sure if the kings used to have crocs in the moat.
 There is only one small bridge to cross the moat and after this is a pitch dark zig-zag path called Andhari.

 I came back to a huge canon (called Mendha Tope) kept nearby and took some memorable pics.
 The canon is huge and the rare end is shaped like a ram’s head.
 There are some beautiful carvings on the canon.
 I was not sure why a canon needed to be so beautiful when it was made to only kill people.
 This canon used to be mounted on a pivot so that it could be rotated freely.
 However, it is kept beside the pivot now.
 The canon is kept in an open area and the front side is completely open and the view till the nearest city was very clear.
 One can be very sure that even the nearest city was in its range.

-It was time to say good bye to the fort and the history of Daulatabad.
+It was time to say goodbye to the fort and the history of Daulatabad.
 The design, architecture and the military tactics used to build this fort made it almost invincible.
 Even the mountain around the fort was chiseled to make climbing up the hill for any side impossible for the intruders.

 While coming out we wanted to spend some more time and the complex of Bharat Mata mandir was the best for that.
 The actual complex starts above the ground level after a few steep steps.
 The area below is surrounded by trees.
 This is the most calm and quiet place we have seen in the fort.
 We spent good one hour in the cool breeze under a tree.
 It felt like all our strains were gone in no time.
 Jayeeta fed our child in the meantime.